 It’s hard to stand up and defend the morally repugnant expressions of racists and haters.
 It is clear that what they are doing or saying is wrong.
 But, outlawing the rhetoric does not change the way people think.
-What is needed is a look beyond the law and take measures, such as raising awareness, launching education programs and changing policy, to root out hate and teach tolerance.
+A look beyond the law is needed, and measures such as raising awareness, launching education programs and changing policy should be taken, to root out hate and teach tolerance.

 Inciting a call to civil war

 The First Amendment, as it is understood today, protects people’s right to say what they want, not do what they want.
 Free speech does not absolve people from responsibility for their actions.
 Aristotle believed that the law binds men together into a “cohesive and just community.”
 However, in today’s more Libertarian America, the law must be upheld as is to keep minimal order, without inciting more hatred and aggression.
 It is not unthinkable to assume that banning some voices by law would just make those voices fester in darkness, rather than disappear.
 Every action has a re-action, and excluding extreme voices might push people to a bigger clash than the one we are seeing.

 Racism and hate-speech should not be protected by the First Amendment

 The U.S. Constitution aims to shape the American nation and give it character.
 It is the everlasting and timeless written spirit of the United States.
 Did the Founding Fathers think that racism should be included in the Constitution?
 It’s fairly self-evident that the answer is no. The First Amendment is not about speech, it is meant to ensure that those inhabiting America are safe and can express themselves as they see fit.
 American ethos is that of a melting pot; being multiracial is one of its core features.
 As such, all members of American society should be protected by the First Amendment – and safe from hate.